Retail Renewable Portfolio Standard

 On March 31, 2009, NYSERDA submitted its New York Renewable Portfolio Standard Program Evaluation Report (2009 Review), as mandated by the Commission’s April 14, 2005 Order in Case 03-E-0188.
 The NYSERDA Evaluation Report included a Summit Blue Market Conditions Assessment Report and a KEMA New York Main Tier RPS Impact & Process Evaluation Report.

-On January 8, 2010, The Commission issued its Order Establishing New RPS Goal and Resolving Main Tier Issues.
-This order establishes a new RPS goal and MWh target and resolves several issues related to the RPS program, with a primary focus on the Main Tier.
+On January 8, 2010, The Commission issued its Order establishing new RPS goal and resolving Main Tier Issues.
+The order establishes a new RPS goal and MWh target and resolves several issues related to the RPS program, with a primary focus on the Main Tier.
 It adopts a goal of 30% renewable energy by the year 2015.
-It also authorizes an additional main Tier solicitation of $200 million, consistent with the results of a recent solicitation and the MWh trajectory needed to meet the revised goal.
-The Commission also requested that Staff consult with interested parties to develop plans to address the use of Contracts for Differences (CFDs) and a perceived disparity between the provision of RPS funds and RPS project locations.
+It also authorizes an additional Main Tier solicitation of $200 million, consistent with the results of a recent solicitation and the MWh trajectory needed to meet the revised goal.
+The Commission also requested that Staff consult with interested parties to develop plans to address the use of Contracts for Differences and a perceived disparity between the provision of RPS funds and RPS project locations.

-On January 14, 2010, Staff held a Technical Conference on using CFD bidding for the Main Tier solicitations.
-On January 15, 2010, Staff held an additional Technical Conference concerning Geographic Balancing within the RPS program.
+On January 14, 2010, Staff held a technical conference on using Contracts for Differences in bidding for the Main Tier solicitations.
+On January 15, 2010, Staff held an additional technical conference concerning Geographic Balancing within the RPS program.
 Staff provided straw proposals for discussion.

 On April 2, 2010, the Commission issued two Orders, one resolving certain Main Tier issues from its January 8, 2010 Order and the other addressing CST issues, including a new Geographic Balancing program within the CST, as well as setting the budgets and collections for the RPS program through 2024.
 On June 30, 2010, NYSERDA issued its Operating Plan for the CST going forward as required by the Commission in its April 2, 2010 CST Order.